SkylineCommunications/dataminer-grafana-plugin/src/README.md

 #### Transformations

-On some GQI results you might have to add a transformation.
-For example when having a GQI query that gets the latitude and longitude from element properties, since properties in DataMiner are strings you will need to add a `convert field type` transformation to convert the latitude and longitude values to numbers before you will be able to display them on a map visualization.
+You may have to add a transformation to some GQI results.
+This could for example be the case when you have a GQI query that gets the latitude and longitude from element properties: since properties in DataMiner are strings, you will need to add a *convert field type* transformation to convert the latitude and longitude values to numbers before you can display them on a map visualization.

 #### Annotations

-It's possible to use data from a GQI result to annotate the data on your dashboard.
+You can use data from a GQI result to annotate the data on your dashboard.
 This can be configured in the settings of your Grafana dashboard.
 For more information about annotations, refer to the Grafana documentation.

 ### Trend data